AScharpf/AScharpf/README.md

 Jest

 My favourite aspect of coding are the constantly new emerging technologies and with that a steady stream of opportunities to broaden my tech-horizon and learn new things.
-Programming to me is an enduring puzzle that wants to be solved and I love coming up with new & inventive ways of solving different problems.
+Programming to me is an enduring puzzle that wants to be deciphered and I love coming up with new & inventive ways of solving different problems.